These medical specialties have the biggest gender imbalances

 Gender has proven to be a factor related to which medical specialties residents pursue following their graduation from medical school.

-The latest data—gathered by the AMA and the Association of American Medical Colleges as part of their annual National Graduate Medical Education (GME) Census—offers some insight on which medical specialties are most popular among male and female physicians entering residency.
+Data for 2022–2023—gathered by the AMA and the Association of American Medical Colleges as part of their annual National Graduate Medical Education (GME) Census and published in JAMA®—offers some insight on which medical specialties are most popular among male and female physicians entering residency.

 Gender balance is one of the factors that students may consider when choosing a specialty.
-FREIDA™—an AMA tool that offers searchable, sortable data on 11,000-plus residency and fellowship programs accredited by the Accreditation Council on Graduate Medical Education—can help you gather the information you need to find the right match.
+FREIDA™ is an AMA tool that offers searchable, sortable data on 13,000-plus residency and fellowship programs accredited by the Accreditation Council on Graduate Medical Education, and it can help you gather the information you need to find the right match.

 Additional AMA resources to aid you with your medical specialty choice include the FREIDA Specialty Guide and the AMA “Shadow Me” Specialty Series, which speaks to real physicians for specialty-specific insight.

-Specialty choice trends among women remained relative consistent with prior-year data.
-Among specialties with at least 50 active residents, women make up a larger percentage of residents in:
+Residency specialty choice trends among women remained relative consistent with prior-year data.
+Among specialties with at least 100 active residents, women make up a larger percentage of residents in:

 Get residency-ready with AMA benefits